-Overview: All Tehama County employee promotions shall be made in accordance with established standards outlined in this policy.

-Guidelines: All promotions will be in accordance with the governing MOU, or if not governed by an MOU, at the Department Head's discretion.
+- Overview: All Tehama County employee promotions shall be made in accordance with established standards outlined in this policy. - Applicable to: All Tehama County employees - Guidelines: All promotions will be in accordance with the governing MOU, or if not governed by an MOU, at the Department Head's discretion.
 All promotion processes will be conducted in a manner which recognizes only a candidate's qualifications to perform the work prescribed in the classification specification.
 Employees who accept an offer of employment in a higher paying classification, or are promoted to a higher paying classification within their department as a result of a flexibly staffed position, fulfilling training requirements, licensing, or experience, shall receive salary step placement as described below.